notshi/printscreen/README.md

 Screenshots are resized to thumbnail and pixel sizes, alongside the orginal full size image.

 Every time you trigger the script, your new post is published to Github **after** you exit the text editor.
-This also applies to Twitter, if enabled; the script auto-tweets your screenshot and post.
+This also applies to Twitter, **if enabled**; the script auto-tweets your screenshot and post.

 # Enable posting to Twitter